Training with the Jewish Teacher Training Partnership (JTTP) at LSJS

 What we are looking for

-- Desire to work within the Jewish secondary school sector
+- A desire to work within the secondary school sector.

-- Ability to work hard as part of a team and to inspire young people
+- the ability to work hard as part of a team and to inspire young people.

-- An ability to organise and manage yourself personally and professionally
+- an ability to organise and manage themselves personally and professionally.